Lawniczak Group

 Theme: Biodiversity Genomics

 Hoverfly population genomics: Insects collected as part of BIOSCAN are an amazing resource to further study population genomics.
-We will be exploring population structure and genome structure of hoverflies that exhibit different migratory behavior using linked and long reads.
+We are exploring population structure and genome structure of hoverflies that exhibit different migratory behavior using linked and long reads.
 Over time, we will extend these approaches to other hyperdiverse Diptera families collected through the BIOSCAN initiative.

 Core team